What is PagerDuty?

 - Intrusion detection systems can be set to call you if they detect a security breach.

-- Environmental sensors (e.x. temperature, humidity, etc.) can alert you if they detect an unsafe environment.
+- Environmental sensors (e.x. temperature, humidity, etc.) can notify you if they detect an unsafe environment.

-What precautions have you taken to ensure that PagerDuty is always ready to deliver my alerts?
+What precautions have you taken to ensure that PagerDuty is always ready to deliver incident notifications?

 How will I send PagerDuty triggering emails if my network connection or mail servers fails?

 We advise using an external ping service such as BasicState or Wormly to monitor your network connection and mail server.
 Of course, you can forward the error messages from these monitoring services to one of your PagerDuty services.
 This way, if your site loses network connectivity or your mail server crashes, the on-call engineer will be immediately notified by PagerDuty.